 And how about a little bit of PETA prayer in the following "Liturgy in Thanksgiving for Creation and in Honor of the Feast of St. Francis, with the Blessing of Animals",

-Remember all in captivity and those who are hunted, trapped, deserted, or abused, that they may find safety in homes of loving care;
+Deacon: Remember all in captivity and those who are hunted, trapped, deserted, or abused, that they may find safety in homes of loving care; People: Shower your blessing on earth, O God. or We beseech you to hear us, good Lord. (p 259)

 When I go hunting or fishing, I am praying that the Lord remembers to send the critter my way so that it can find a new home in my loving refrigerator and freezer.